syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 </tr>
 <tr>
 <td>Newtonsoft.Json</td>
-<td>Serialize and deserialize the data for report viewer.
-It is a mandatory package for the report viewer, and the package version should be higher of 10.0.1 for NET Core 2.0 and others should be higher of 9.0.1.</td>
+<td>Serialize and deserialize data for the ReportViewer.
+It is a mandatory package for the ReportViewer, and the package version should be higher than 10.0.1 for NET Core 2.0 and others should be higher than 9.0.1.</td>
 </tr>
 </table>

-N> Please ensure all the above dependent packages are added properly after the NuGet package installation completed.
+N> Ensure whether all the above dependent packages are added properly after the NuGet package installation is completed.

 ### Inherit IReportController

-The ApiController should inherit the `IReportController` interface to build the report viewer compatible Web API, and the `ReportHelper` should be used with `IReportController` interface implemented methods.
-The `ReportHelper` will perform the server-side related process and will return the required data for the report viewer to process the rendering.
+The ApiController should inherit the `IReportController` interface to build the ReportViewer compatible Web API, and the `ReportHelper` should be used with `IReportController` interface implemented methods.
+The `ReportHelper` will perform the server-side related process and will return the required data to render the report in the Report Viewer.
 Here, the sample code is provided with an MVC application to build the Web API service along with the existing controller.

-Please add the following code example in controller page.
+Add the following code example in the controller page.

 ~~~ csharp